Nyayic/fanny.hashnode.blog/clq0cvh9r000308jsdfau1bn6.md

 ---

 Visual Studio Code (VS Code) has emerged as a powerhouse among code editors, especially for web developers.

 Its flexibility, extensive customization options, and a vast library of extensions make it a top choice.
-In this guide, we'll explore how to set up Visual Studio Code for web development, including essential extensions and optimal settings to streamline your workflow.
+This guide'll explore how to set up Visual Studio Code for web development, including essential extensions and optimal settings to streamline your workflow.

 ## Installing Visual Studio Code

-Before diving into the specifics, make sure you have Visual Studio Code installed on your system.
+Before diving into the specifics, ensure you have Visual Studio Code installed on your system.
 Visit \[Visual Studio Code's official website\]([https://code.visualstudio.com/](https://code.visualstudio.com/)) and download the appropriate version for your operating system.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1702262280302/a867b047-2c35-44d6-a6be-ec96bd8812dc.png align="center")